parcel-bundler/website/src/plugin-system/logger.md

 Every time you want to log something in a plugin, you have to go through the logger.
 Every function of a plugin is passed a logger instance as a parameter.
 This instance has already all the information Parcel needs to identify your plugin as the origin of the message.

-The logger uses a format we called [Diagnostics](#diagnostics) which is a JavaScript object with a standardized set of properties, a [Reporter](/plugin-system/reporter/) uses this information to log your message to it's target format while having complete freedom as to how this data should be formatted and displayed.
+The logger uses a format we called [diagnostics](#diagnostics) which is a JavaScript object with a standardized set of properties, a [Reporter](/plugin-system/reporter/) uses this information to log your message to its target format while having complete freedom as to how this data should be formatted and displayed.

 There is a function for each type of log you can output, these functions are `verbose(diagnostic)`, `info(diagnostic)`, `log(diagnostic)`, `warn(diagnostic)` and `error(diagnostic)`.
 These log levels are used for defining the severity of your log message, this is useful for formatting and filtering.
 For example, the end user can use the flag [`--log-level`](/features/cli/#general-parameters) to define which messages it wants to see.
 Each of these functions also have a single parameter called diagnostic, this parameter can either be a single [diagnostic](#diagnostics) object or an array of [diagnostics](#diagnostics), depending on how many messages you want to log.